Update this article: Export

 d) performs other activities pursuant to the Act

-Ministry of Environment The Ministry is responsible for the SEA process
+Ministry of the Environment The Ministry is responsible for the EIA and SEA process.
+It is the co-sponsor of the Spatial Development Policy.

-Regional Councils Regional Councils issue the Development Principles
+Regional Councils Regional Councils issue/approve the Spatial Development Principles (ZÚR)

-Municipalities with extended powers Planning Offices in the municipalities have extended powers to conduct planning studies and prepare analytical materials for local planning as well as local plans
+Municipalities with extended powers Planning Authorities in the municipalities have extended powers to conduct planning studies and prepare analytical materials for local planning as well as local plans.

-Building Offices Building Offices issue planning permission, planning consents and building permits
+Building Authorities Building Authorities issue planning permissions, planning consents and building permits.

-Affected bodies They protect specific public interests (nature protection, water management, public health, the conservation of monuments, agriculture, forestry, transport infrastructure, utilities, etc.) in the plan development process
+Affected bodies (authorities entrusted with promoting specific public interests) These bodies protect specific public interests (nature protection, water management, public health, heritage protection and conservation, agriculture, forestry, transport infrastructure, utilities, etc.) in the plan development process.

 Fact sheets